senna1128/mlakolar.github.io/content/authors/sam-wang/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: Sam Wang is currently a post-doc at the University of Chicago Booth School of Business.
+bio: Sam Wang is currently a post-doc at the University of Chicago Booth School of Business advised by Mladen Kolar.
 His theoretical and methodological research interests are focused on causal discovery, graphical models, and high-dimensional statistical methods; his applied research interests lie in the social sciences.
+He completed his PhD in 2018 at the University of Washington advised by Mathias Drton and received his undergraduate degree from Rice University.
+Prior to embarking on his PhD studies, he worked in management consulting.

 interests:
 - Causal Discovery